 What is a poison pill?
 What does this have to do with investing?
-For those who have been following the Elon Musk and Twitter saga, this is very relevant.
-Elon Musk is currently attempting a hostile takeover of Twitter for $54.20 per share.
-Twitter’s board is not accepting Musk’s takeover and they are defending themselves and their shareholders with a poison pill defence also called a shareholder rights plan.
-What exactly is it, has it been used before and who is this actually protecting?
+This was relevant for those who followed the Elon Musk and Twitter saga.
+Elon Musk attempted a hostile takeover of Twitter for $54.20 per share.
+Twitter’s board was not accepting Musk’s takeover.
+So they defended themselves and their shareholders with a poison pill defense, also known as called a shareholder rights plan.
+What is it, has it been used before, and who is this protecting?
 All these questions and more will be answered below.

-When spies were captured, they carried a poison pill to avoid revealing any kind of information to their enemies.
+When captured, spies carried a poison pill to avoid revealing information to their enemies.
 Nowadays, It is a very effective way to prevent a hostile takeover of a company.

 In a nutshell, existing shareholders are given the right to purchase shares at a discounted price.
-The hostile party’s ownership effectively decreases.
+As a result, the opposing party’s ownership effectively decreases.

 This makes it more expensive for the potential new owner since they must purchase more shares to take over the company.
-The hostile takeover immediately becomes less attractive.
+Therefore, the hostile takeover immediately becomes less attractive.

 Types of Poison Pills

 There are two types of poison pills.
 The first is the flip-in poison pill.
 Only existing shareholders, not the acquirer, are allowed to purchase discounted shares.
-This effectively dilutes the hostile party’s stake in the company and makes it more expensive to succeed in the takeover.
+This effectively dilutes the opposing party’s stake in the company, making it more expensive to succeed in the takeover.

 Effects of a Poison Pill

-A poison pill can lead to many different outcomes regarding the stock price, management, hostile takeover and the shareholders.
-A poison pill is only triggered if the hostile party purchases a certain percentage of shares.
+A poison pill can lead to many outcomes regarding stock price, management, hostile takeover, and shareholders.
+A poison pill is only triggered if the opposing party purchases a certain percentage of shares.
 This percentage differs for every company.

 What Is a Poison Pill With Stock Price

-If there is dilution created by releasing outstanding shares to prevent the takeover, the price of the stock will decrease.
-Existing shareholders have no choice other than to purchase cheaper shares to stay even.
+The stock price will decrease if dilution is created by releasing outstanding shares to prevent the takeover.
+As a result, existing shareholders have no choice but to purchase cheaper shares to stay even.

-Since the price of the stock already rose due to more stock being purchased by the hostile party, it can quickly decrease if the same party decides to change their mind and sell their stake in the company.
+Since the stock price already rose due to more stock being purchased by the opposing party, it can quickly decrease if the same party decides to change its mind and sell its stake in the company.
 This can leave shareholders in a precarious place.

 On the other hand, the stock price can go even higher.
-The hostile party might double down on their decision and buy even more shares.
-If the takeover is beneficial for the future of the company, institutional investors can also join the fun.
+The opposing party might double down on their decision and buy even more shares.
+If the takeover is beneficial for the company’s future, institutional investors can also join the fun.
 Ultimately, this will benefit shareholders.
 This depends on how willing is the hostile party to purchase the company.

 There are different reasons why a hostile takeover is initiated.
 In some cases, it is to combine different businesses.
-It can also be done to replace incompetent management and to change the direction of a company.
-We will take a look at specific examples for Papa John’s, Netflix and Twitter.
-Each has its own particularities.
+It can also be done to replace incompetent management and change a company’s direction.
+We will examine examples for Papa John’s, Netflix, and Twitter.
+Each has its particularities.

 Historical Use of the Poison Pill Defence